 As you may have noticed we started first with films from the eighties and the nineties.
 In the upcoming articles, we will look into movies from the 2000s.

-Now I would like to hear from you: Which of this movies have you seen already?
+Now I would like to hear from you: Which of these movies have you seen already?
 Are there any fantasy Christmas movies from the eighties or the nineties that were not mentioned but are favorites of yours?
 Feel free to leave a comment in the section below.